Top 4 Must-Try Rokkatei Sweets: From the Iconic Marusei Butter Sand to the New 'Genten'|Domingo

 Writer's Profile

 Born in Saga Prefecture.
 Graduated from Doshisha University, Faculty of Letters, Department of Western Cultural History.
-After working for a major travel agency, she gained experience as an editor and writer at a publishing and editorial production company in Kyoto, and went independent in 2022.
+After working for a major travel agency, she gained experience as an editor and writer at a publishing and editing production company in Kyoto, and went independent in 2022.
 In 2024, her passion led her to move to Hokkaido.
 She edits and writes articles for books, magazines, and web media, focusing on content related to travel, food, and culture.

 1. Home